-The Sharpes Corner intersection has significant congestion at times, especially during the busy summer tourist season.
-The lengthy backups can extend out into 50 mph-oncoming traffic, which increases the risk of high-speed, rear-end collisions.
+The Sharpes Corner intersection experiences significant congestion, especially during the busy summer tourist season.
+Lengthy backups can extend out into 50 mph traffic, which increases the risk of high-speed, rear-end collisions.

 Why is WSDOT

-SR 20 is the only direct land access to the city of Oak Harbor, the Whidbey Island Naval Air Station, and the rest of Whidbey Island.
-The SR 20 spur is the primary access to Anacortes and ferry service to the San Juan Islands and Vancouver, BC.
-As a consequence, the intersection of these two roadways is of significant regional importance.
+SR 20 is the only direct land access to the city of Oak Harbor, the Whidbey Island Naval Air Station and the rest of Whidbey Island.
+The SR 20 spur is the primary access to Anacortes and ferry service to the San Juan Islands and Vancouver, B.C.
+As a result, the intersection of these two roadways has significant regional importance.

-On average, more than 30,000 vehicles pass through the Sharpes Corner intersection every day creating heavy traffic congestion.
+On average, more than 30,000 vehicles pass through the Sharpes Corner intersection every day, creating heavy traffic congestion.
 Backups can be severe and increase the chance of collisions.
-Traffic turning west towards Whidbey Island often backs up beyond the turn lane, leaving vehicles stopped on the highway, increasing the chance of rear-end collisions.
+Traffic turning west toward Whidbey Island often backs up beyond the turn lane, leaving vehicles stopped on the highway, increasing the chance of rear-end collisions.

 The End Result

-Improving this intersection and the surrounding area would improve traffic flow and will help reduce the frequency and severity of collisions.
+Improving this intersection and the surrounding area will improve traffic flow and will help reduce the frequency and severity of collisions.

-- Safety: Improvements to these intersections will increase traffic flow and decrease rear-end collisions, making the roadway safer for drivers.
+- Safety: Improvements to these intersections will increase traffic flow and decreases the risk of rear-end collisions, making the roadway safer for drivers.
 Bicycle and pedestrian improvements will increase safety and mobility in the area.

-- Improve traffic flow: Drivers will see significant increases in roadway capacity and traffic flow.
+- Congestion relief: Drivers will see significant increases in roadway capacity and traffic flow.
 This means shorter drive times and less time sitting in traffic.

 - Environment: We will make improvements to stormwater culverts and detention ponds where necessary to meet current WSDOT environmental standards.